 Beaumont - New Augusta real estate is some of the most expensive in Mississippi, although Beaumont - New Augusta house values don't compare to the most expensive real estate in the U.S.

-The armed forces are a huge part of the life in Beaumont - New Augusta, employing 18.85% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Healthcare and Other industries employ 18.79% and 15.40% of the civilian workforce, respectively.
+18.85% of the workforce is employed in the armed forces, making the military a huge focus of life in Beaumont - New Augusta.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Healthcare and Other industries respectively employ 18.79% and 15.40% of the civilian workforce.

 The population of Beaumont - New Augusta has a very low overall level of education: only 6.55% of people over 25 hold a 4-year college degree or higher.